 Twin Lakes Resort

 Twin Lakes Resort on the lower lake features cabins that can be rented nightly or weekly.
 Each cabin includes towels and bed linen, a BBQ pit, cooking utensils, and a picnic table.
-There is a laundromat on site, as well as a general store.
-The store is stocked with canned goods, candy bars. fresh produce, baked goods, and much more. website.
+There is a laundromat on-site, as well as a general store.
+The store is stocked with canned goods, candy bars.
+Fresh produce, baked goods, and much more.
+Website.

 The tackle shop at Twin Lakes Resort is well-equipped to get you geared up and out on the water.
 Marina services include boat rentals.
 Kayaks, paddle-boards, Pontoon Boats, Aluminum Fishing boats are all available.
-The Marina and Tackle shop are open from the last Saturday of April until early November.
+The Marina and Tackle shop is open from the last Saturday of April until early November.

 Annett’s Mono Village

 Annett’s is located on the upper twin lake and features RV sites that start at around $30 a night.
 Sites are also available for long-term rentals should you find Twin Lakes too lovely to leave.
 Camping here is first-come, first served.
 There are no reserved sites.
 Annett’s Mono Village also features cabins and rooms starting at around $90.00 per night.
 Boat rentals, cafes, and stores are on site.
 Website.

 Hiking Twin Lakes

 While the most popular activity at Twin Lakes is fishing, the area offers some spectacular trails to explore.
 Horse and Cattle Creek Canyon Trails run along the south side of Upper Twin Lake.
 Both trails offer views of the mountains and lakes.
 4-mile Barney Lake Trail starts near Mono Village Campground.
 The trail follows the bank of Robinson Creek through meadows until it reaches the snowmelt-filled Barney Lake.

 Nearby Twin Lakes Travertine Hot Springs